intbio/gmx_protocols/amber/README.md

 - Electrostatics: 8A real space cut-off, beyond cubic spline switching and the particle-mesh Ewald approximation in explicit solvent, with direct sum tolerances of 10−5 for NVT.
 - Integration step 2 fs with SHAKE performed on all bonds including hydrogen with the AMBER default tolerance of 10−5 Å for NVT.
 - Looks like in AMBER Berendsen thermostat and barostat are still used with coupling constant of 1 ps.
+- truncated octahedra unit cell is used for PBC
 ### Comments to the protocol
 - Clearly, we need to think of changing Brendsen thermostat to something else, and probably barostat too.

+### Excerpts from Gromacs manual
+- The default MD integrator in GROMACS is the so-called leap-frog algorithm [22] for the inte- gration of the equations of motion.
+When extremely accurate integration with temperature and/or pressure coupling is required, the velocity Verlet integrators are also present and may be preferable (see 3.4.5).
+- Because the velocity and position are both defined at the same time t the velocity Verlet integrator can be used for some methods, especially rigorously correct pressure control methods, that are not actually possible with leap-frog.
+The integration itself takes negligibly more time than leap-frog, but twice as many communication calls are currently required.
+In most cases, and especially for large systems where communication speed is important for parallelization and differences between thermodynamic ensembles vanish in the 1/N limit, and when only NVT ensembles are required, leap-frog will likely be the preferred integrator.
+For pressure control simulations where the fine details of the thermodynamics are important, only velocity Verlet allows the true ensemble to be calculated.
+In either case, simulation with double precision may be required to get fine details of thermodynamics correct.
+- Several other simulation packages uses multiple time stepping for bonds and/or the PME mesh forces.
+In GROMACS we have not implemented this (yet), since we use a different philosophy.
+- GROMACS can use the weak-coupling scheme of Berendsen [26], stochastic randomization through the Andersen thermostat [27], the extended ensemble Nosé-Hoover scheme [28, 29], or a velocity-rescaling scheme [30] to simulate constant temperature, with advantages of each of the schemes laid out below.
+- Just as for the Nosé-Hoover thermostat, you should realize that the Parrinello-Rahman time con- stant is not equivalent to the relaxation time used in the Berendsen pressure coupling algorithm.
+In most cases you will need to use a 4–5 times larger time constant with Parrinello-Rahman cou- pling.

+### Suggested protocol
+- Parameter description is here http://manual.gromacs.org/documentation/current/user-guide/mdp-options.html
+- leap-frog
+- velocity-rescale

 ## Equilibration parameters
 For AMBER ff the typical protocol is (see [../README.md](../README.md)):